MarySovhyria/B2B-System/case-study.md

 ---

-## Results (screenshots)
+## Results (see screenshots in the images folder)
-Add:
-1) Old Users vs New Users screenshots
+1) Old Users vs New Users
-2) Old Settings vs New Settings screenshots
+2) Old Settings vs New Settings
-3) PostHog Live Events screenshot showing event properties (`ui`)
+3) PostHog Live Events tracking
-4) One Replay screenshot (Old vs New)

-(If you have enough data, include a small comparison chart or funnel split by `ui`.)

 ---